runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ![AttnGan with P5.js with Runway, step 3](assets/images/tutorials/tutorial_p5_attngan/interface.png)

 You should then see an interface like the one pictured above.
-We'll be using the socket.io library to communicate with RunwayML.
 AttnGAN requires a GPU to run.
 In the bottom right hand corner of the interface, click **Run Remotely** to start the model running on a remote GPU.

 ### Step 4